thdotnet/azure-docs.pt-br/articles/cognitive-services/LUIS/luis-tutorial-batch-testing.md

 ## <a name="review-entity-batch-results"></a>Examinar os resultados do lote da entidade

 O gráfico é aberto com todas as intenções corretamente previstas.
-Role para baixo no lado direito filtro para localizar as previsões de entidade com erros.
+Role para baixo no filtro do lado direito para localizar as previsões de entidade com erros.

 1. Selecione a entidade **Trabalho** no filtro.